Definition

 - Avoid drinking liquids 30 minutes before and after meals.

-Nutritional treatment for GERD includes dietary recommendations (eg: avoiding irritating foods, etc.) as well as behavioral changes (eg: raising the head of the bed, losing weight, etc.).
-As with all nutritional recommendations, those for GERD should also always be personalized according to the diet and specific needs of each individual in order to provide adequate treatment.
-Do not hesitate to consult a health professional who will be able to support you and best meet your specific needs through treatment adapted to your personal situation.
+- Nutritional treatment of GERD includes dietary recommendations (e.g., avoiding irritating foods, etc.) as well as behavioral modifications (e.g., elevating the head of the bed, losing weight, etc.).
+As with all nutritional recommendations, those for GERD should always be personalized according to the diet and specific needs of each individual to provide appropriate treatment.
+Do not hesitate to consult a healthcare professional who can support you and best meet your specific needs with treatment adapted to your personal situation.

 Article written by: